 Erik Rönmark | Saxophones

-Rönmark is the General Manager and Artistic Administrator of the Detroit Symphony Orchestra and holds degrees in fine arts and music performance from Northern State University, SD and Bowling Green State University, OH, as well as a Doctorate of Musical Arts from the University of Michigan.
+Rönmark is the Vice President and General Manager of the Detroit Symphony Orchestra and holds degrees in fine arts and music performance from Northern State University, SD and Bowling Green State University, OH, as well as a Doctorate of Musical Arts from the University of Michigan.